dialex/start-testing/docs/concepts/tester-responsibilities.md

 If you are looking for an exhaustive list of all the typical responsibilites of a tester, then check this [link](https://dojo.ministryoftesting.com/dojo/lessons/what-do-software-testers-do-version-0-1).

+> We’re extra eyes, ears, fingertips, noses, and taste buds for the programmers and the managers.
+We’re extensions of their senses.
+At our best, we’re like extremely sensitive and well-calibrated instruments—microscopes, telescopes, super-sensitive microphones, vernier calipers, mass spectrometers.
+Bomb-sniffing detectors.
+(The idea that we are the test instruments comes to me from Cem Kaner.)
+We help the programmers and the managers to see and hear and otherwise sense things that, in the limited time available to them, and in the mindset that they need to do their work, they might not be able to sense on their own.

 ### Release

 > Half my day is facilitating conversations between stakeholders and attempting to understand what each person is expecting from a release and to help get the release into a place where all stakeholders expectations are met.